 Important areas of early childhood development

 Early childhood development is a little easier to understand when you break it into categories of learning.
-The CDC separates early learning into four main areas:
+The CDC separates early learning abilities into four primary areas:1

 - Social and emotional